nickzoic/nick.zoic.org/art/rocket-surgery-airborne-iot-telemetry-buzzconf/index.md

 4. mount barometer sideways to prevent acceleration interfering with barometer reading on takeoff (or correct in software)
 5. Move USB-\>serial converter and charge controller off board and use a soldered-on battery to avoid messing with connectors falling off.
 6. Experiment with modifying nosecone to crumple on impact

+Really, we missed an opportunity by not having every rocket launch tweet at apogee!